icclab/kiara-transport/doc/Library API contract.md

 `connect` requires a valid remote endpoint description according to its transport stack.

-The `connect` shall return a kt_conn_session and null on failure.
+The `connect` shall return a kt_conn_session and nullptr on failure.

-A valid remote endpoint may look like "tcp://192.168.1.1:1234" or "dds://foobar.tld:6666".

 ## send